saha0073/Playing-Flappy-Bird-with-Reinforcement-Learning/README.md

 ## To Run the Unity application
 * Clone this repo, and open the project in Unity.
 Here Unity 20.3 has been used.
-* Go into the package manager and please make sure the project have ML-Agents Release 10, and Input System 1.1.0-preview.3.
+* Please make sure the project have ML-Agents Release 10 (1.6.0-preview), and Input System 1.1.0-preview.3 within the package manager.
 * Now open the SampleScene_AgentSetup from the Scenes folder, please check that `Flappy_11-04 (NN Model)` is loaded in the Behaviour Parameters section of the Environment/Player gameobject.
 Now hit play and the trained model should play the Flappy Bird game.

-If you have any questions please feel free to connect with me on [Linkedin](https://www.linkedin.com/in/subhodip-saha-li/)
+If you have any questions please feel free to connect with me on [Linkedin](https://www.linkedin.com/in/subhodip-saha-li/).
 Happy Learning!